 In 2023 alone, the delivery and logistics giant says it will spend more than $100 million and acquire 95 electric vans — 25 Ford E-Transits, 15 BrightDrop Zevo 600s and 55 Motiv Power Systems EPIC4s

-Purolator has announced the largest network investment in its history: a $1-billion commitment that includes the purchase of more than 3,500 electric delivery vehicles and the electrification of more than 60 terminals to electrify its Canadian fleet network by 2030.
+Purolator has announced the largest network investment in its history: a $1-billion commitment that includes the purchase of more than 3,500 electric delivery vehicles and the electrification of more than 60 terminals in its Canadian fleet network by 2030.
 More than $100 million will be invested in 2023.

 In a March 9 release, the delivery and logistics company said it has set a target of electrifying 60 per cent of its overall last-mile delivery fleet over the next seven years.
 Its total fleet is currently made up of 5,000 vehicles.